FlynnD273/ColorTiles/README.md

 This is made in Godot, mostly because I'm trying to learn it lol

+You can copy the seed for the current layout from the pause menu.
+Every generated board _should_ be possible to complete.
+I tried to stay as faithful to the original game as possible, the only major difference being that the green tile is now the goal.

 Rules:
 - Pink and green tiles are fine to walk on
 - Red tiles you can't walk onto